ProlungaCorta/Horizontal-Scaling/README.md

 Move the contents of the agent folder in your agent machine.
 Edit the config.json and the thresolds.json with your data and you're done.
-If needed you can set those 2 scripts as services to have them run on start and 24/7
+If needed you can set those 2 scripts as services to have them run on start and 24/7 You can also edit all file paths to customize where status and logs will be placed